-OIL: Benchmark U.S. crude added 35 cents to $50.25 per barrel on the New York Mercantile Exchange.
-The contract fell 45 cents to settle at $49.90 a barrel on Tuesday.
-Brent crude, used to price international oils, gained 24 cents to $55.38 per barrel in London.
+OIL: Benchmark U.S. crude shed 6 cents to $52.41 per barrel in electronic trading on New York Mercantile Exchange.
+The contract jumped 57 cents, or 1.1 percent, to $52.47 a barrel on Tuesday.
+Brent crude, used to price international oils, climbed 7 cents to $58.40 per barrel in London.
+It surged 96 cents, or 1.7 percent, to finish at $58.33 a barrel on Tuesday.